Arbitration and Mediation for Residential Customers

 7. How do I begin a Mediation?

-When we receive your completed form, a mediator will be assigned to your case and will work with you to set a mediation date and time.
-You are not required to have an attorney to participate in a mediation, although you may choose to do so.
+When we receive your completed form, someone will contact you to try to resolve your issue.
+If you are not satisfied with the proposed resolution, a mediator will be assigned to your case and will work with you to set a mediation date and time.
+You are not required to have an attorney to participate in a mediation although you may choose to do so.

 8. Who can act as a "duly authorized representative of the account holder," able to complete the Notice of Dispute Form and take action on behalf of the Verizon account holder?

-A "duly authorized representative" is either a responsible billing party for the account or an individual that Verizon’s records show has been designated on the account as an authorized party.
-If you will be represented by an attorney in a mediation or arbitration, please check the box in the Notice of Dispute Form that indicates you are represented by an attorney, and the Verizon Dispute Resolution Manager will provide you with an Attorney Authorization form.
+A "duly authorized representative" is either a responsible billing party for the account or an individual that Verizon's records show has been designated on the account as an authorized party.
+If you will be represented by an attorney in a mediation or arbitration, please check the box in the Notice of Dispute Form that indicates you are represented by an attorney.

-9. What is the contact information for the American Arbitration Association, Better Business Bureau, and Verizon Dispute Resolution Manager?
+9. What is the contact information for the American Arbitration Association and Verizon Dispute Resolution Manager?